 The DTI is calculated by looking at your gross monthly income and your monthly debt payments.
 For example, if one-fourth of your monthly income goes toward paying off debts, then your DTI is 25%.
-By reducing monthly debt payments, this can lower your DTI.
+By reducing monthly debt payments, can lower your DTI.
 The lower your DTI, the better your chances of getting approved for a loan.

-However, if you are already in the process of applying for a loan, talk to your lender before paying off debt.
+However, if you are already in the process of applying for a loan, talk to your lender before paying off the debt.
 Don’t go paying off debts or collections during the application process, as this can cause issues with your approval.